tascintra/explorer-lab/README.md

   <img alt="rocketpay" src=".github/project.png" width="100%">
 </p>

-## 🚀 Tecnologias
+## 🚀 Technologies

-Esse projeto foi desenvolvido com as seguintes tecnologias:
+This project was built with the following technologies:

+- HTML
-- HTML e CSS
+- CSS
+- JavaScript
-- JavaScript e JSON
+- JSON
 - [Node e NPM](https://nodejs.org/)
 - [Vite](https://vitejs.dev/)
 - [iMask](https://imask.js.org)

-## 💻 Projeto
+## 💻 Project

-O Rocketpay é um componente que simula o formulário de preenchimento de cartão de crédito, onde é possível adicionar máscara aos inputs e atualizar elementos HTML via DOM.
+The Rocketpay project is a component that simulated a credit card form, where it's possible to add input masks and update HTML events through DOM.

 ## 🔖 Layout

-Você pode visualizar o layout do projeto através [DESSE LINK](https://www.figma.com/file/gpqavL469k0pPUGOmAQEM9/Explorer-Lab-%2301/duplicate). É necessário ter conta no [Figma](https://figma.com) para acessá-lo.
+You can visualize the project layout through [THIS LINK](https://www.figma.com/file/gpqavL469k0pPUGOmAQEM9/Explorer-Lab-%2301/duplicate).
+A [Figma](https://figma.com) account is needed to access it.

-## :memo: Licença
+## :memo: License

-Esse projeto está sob a licença MIT.
+This project is under a MIT license.

 ---

-Feito com ♥ by Rocketseat :wave: [Participe da nossa comunidade!](https://discord.gg/rocketseat)
+Built with ♥ by Rocketseat :wave: [Be part of our community!](https://discord.gg/rocketseat)